thomasxnguy/testgolang/README.md

-Todo Finder Tool
+TodoFinder
 ===

-todofinder is a tool helping to search for comment in packages containing a specific key pattern such as "TODO", "FIXME" etc.. and displays them to the user in console.
+todofinder is a tool that search for comment containing a specific key pattern such as "TODO" or "FIXME" in golang packages, and display results to the end-user with essential informations (files name, lines, comments)

+The tool has two execution mode :
+- search mode : results are display in console stdout.
+It is the mode by default
-It also provide a server mode where it acts as a API server
+- server mode : service run as an API server on port 8080 by default

 ```
-$ go run todofinder.go -package fmt -pattern TODO
+$ go run todofinder/cmd/todofinder.go -package fmt -pattern TODO
 /usr/local/go/src/fmt/scan.go : 740 :
 TODO： accept N and Ni independently?
 ```